Everything You Need to Know About Exosomes Treatment for Skin and Hair

 Exosomes are not suitable for everyone.
 A consultation allows your skin or scalp to be assessed before any treatment is recommended.
 Your clinician will examine your skin type, skin concerns, and medical history to discuss whether exosomes are appropriate.

 A consultation also helps manage expectations.
 Not every skin or hair concern will respond to exosomes.
-Skipping this step increases the risk of poor results or wasted treatment.
+Skipping this step may increase the likelihood that treatment outcomes do not meet expectations.

 For those living in Cameron Park, Newcastle, or Lake Macquarie, an in-person skin consultation allows your skin to be assessed under proper clinical lighting.
 At SkinDuce Aesthetic Clinic, consultations focus on suitability, safety, and realistic outcomes before any treatment is considered.